Different Packet Types

 Any packet (not just a container) can contain other child packets.

-A triangulation packet represents a 3-manifold triangulation, described by gluing faces of tetrahedra together in pairs.
-Triangulations are central to Regina, and you can learn more about using them by reading the chapter on triangulations in this handbook.
+A 3-manifold triangulation packet describes a triangulated 3-manifold, formed by gluing faces of tetrahedra together in pairs.
+3-manifold triangulations are central to Regina, and you can learn more about using them by reading the triangulations chapter in this handbook.

 A normal surface list represents a set of normal surfaces within a 3-manifold triangulation.
-Typically this will be the set of all vertex normal surfaces in some normal (or almost normal) coordinate system.
-Like triangulations, normal surfaces are central to Regina, and you can learn more about using them in the chapter on normal surfaces.
+Typically this will be the set of all vertex or fundamental surfaces in some normal (or almost normal) coordinate system.
+Like triangulations, normal surfaces are central to Regina, and you can learn more about using them in the chapter on normal surfaces and hypersurfaces.

 Normal surface lists are marked by the following icon: